wildmountainfarms/solarthing/docs/quickstart_rover.md

 # Quick Start With Renogy Rover
 If you haven't already, [click here](quickstart.md) to view how to clone this repo and install the service.

+If you don't have a cable to connect to your device, [click here](../solar/README.md#connecting-to-renogy-rover)

 Once everything is installed, you're ready to edit the configs.
 You will cd to the `program` directory.
 ```
 # If you have it installed in /opt